dilshankarunarathne/spring-boot-notes/README.md

 Most of the boilerplate stuff in software design falls into data access.
 Spring Data makes data access very easy in most cases.
 Spring Data at its core, provides a common set of interfaces based on JPA.
 These interfaces leverage convention around method naming to derive data access behaviour using JPA and the Hibernate implementation of it.
-This behaviour is aspected which in practice results in, us simply writing an interface and allowing the code to be handled by Spring
+This behaviour is aspected which in practice results in, us simply writing an interface and allowing the code to be handled by Spring, through the use of aspects.